bdusell/jitsu-sqldb/README.md

 request `$data` object which the connection object will be assigned to, and the configuration options, which are defined in an array.
 For the second argument, the `database` method will accept either an array or the name of a property on the `$data->config` object.
-Be default, this is the same as the first argument.
+By default, this is the same as the first argument.
 The first argument also defaults to `'database'`.

 A quick example: